 Lighting design: Veslemøy Rustad Holseter

-Dramaturgy: Lydia Östberg Diakité
+Dramaturgy and staging: Lydia Östberg Diakité

 Costume design: Alectra Rothschild /MASCULINA